Spider-Man: Brand New Day: Pre-production

-Following rumors that Mark Ruffalo would be reprising his MCU role as Bruce Banner / Hulk in the film, his casting was confirmed with the start of filming in August 2025.
-Aaron Couch and Borys Kit of The Hollywood Reporter said Ruffalo's role in the film had only "firmed up" as the script came together in the lead-up to filming.
-They noted that the previous MCU Spider-Man films each featured a major MCU co-star—Robert Downey Jr. as Tony Stark / Iron Man in Homecoming, Samuel L. Jackson as Nick Fury in Far From Home, and Benedict Cumberbatch as Dr. Stephen Strange in No Way Home—as part of Sony and Marvel Studios' special agreement, and compared this to the Marvel Team-Up comic books which feature Spider-Man teaming-up with different heroes.
+The filmmakers were in constant discussions with the creative team behind the Disney+ series Daredevil: Born Again (2025–present), to ensure "impacts are felt" between the two projects and events line up for their shared characters, such as Castle and Sheila Rivera.
+Marvel Television head Brad Winderbaum said the tones of each project were different but they exist in the same world.
+Following rumors that Mark Ruffalo would reprise his MCU role of Bruce Banner / Hulk, his casting was confirmed with the start of filming in August 2025.
+The Hollywood Reporters Couch and Borys Kit said Ruffalo's role only "firmed up" as the script came together in the lead-up to filming.
+The previous MCU Spider-Man films each featured a major MCU co-star as part of Sony's deal with Marvel Studios, similar to the Marvel Team-Up comic books that feature Spider-Man teaming-up with different heroes.
 They felt Brand New Day was "stacking the deck" by featuring both Bernthal and Ruffalo.
-The latter made a cameo appearance in Shang-Chi for Cretton.
-Holland previously expressed interest in an MCU team-up with Spider-Man and the Hulk, enjoying an image from the comics of the pair together and believing they should have a "big brother-little brother" dynamic.
-Additionally, Michael Mando was set to reprise his role as Mac Gargan / Scorpion from Homecoming, following up on the tease of more story for the character in that film's mid-credits scene.
+Holland previously expressed interest in Spider-Man teaming-up with the Hulk, enjoying an image from the comics of the pair together and believing they should have a "big brother–little brother" dynamic.
+Bringing the two characters together on screen was a long-held dream for Feige.
+Also in August, Michael Mando was set to reprise his role as Mac Gargan / Scorpion from Homecoming, following up on that film's mid-credits scene.

-Costume designer Sanja Milkovic Hays returned from No Way Home and other MCU films, and production designer Charles Wood also returned from previous MCU media.
-Holland was involved in developing the film's Spider-Man suit, focusing on the story reasons for why it looks the way that it does.